teuffy/reproducible_science/README.md

-# reproducible_science
+# Reproducible science tutorial

-Repository for reproducible science course
+This is an example repository for the course reproducible science given by [ScITS](http://www.scits.unibe.ch/).